 Azure Cosmos DB pricing

-Globally distributed, multi-model database service
+Fully managed globally distributed, multi-model database service

 US government entities are eligible to purchase Azure Government services from a licensing solution provider with no upfront financial commitment or directly through a pay-as-you-go online subscription.

 Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
 An eNF will not be issued.

 Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA)and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure trial.

 Azure Cosmos DB bills for provisioned throughput and consumed storage by the hour.

 Provisioned throughput is expressed in Request Units per second (RU/s), which can be used for various database operations (e.g., inserts, reads, replaces, upserts, deletes, queries, etc.).
 Your database account can be configured to accept writes in multiple regions (multi-master) or a single region (single-master).
 Significant savings on provisioned throughput can be enjoyed with Azure Cosmos DB reserved capacity with a one- or three-year commitment.

 Storage is billed for each GB used for your SSD-backed data and index.